A fast powerful X-ray transient from possible tidal disruption of a white dwarf: Supplementary material

 An alternative model proposed to interpret the nature of this source involves repeating IMBH-WD TDEs.
-This model naturally accounts for the early extended, slow ascent and the subsequent rapid decline following the peak in the light curve, as illustrated in Extended Data Fig.~\ref{fig:rTDE_WD_modelling}.
-Within this scenario, we assume that a WD with an initial mass of $1\ M_{\odot}$ undergoes repeated tidal stripping by an IMBH of mass $10^4\ M_{\odot}$, starting in an eccentric orbit with $\beta = 0.55$ and $e_0=0.99$, corresponding to an initial orbital period of $P_0 \simeq 0.21$ days.
-We incorporate the change of orbital energy of the stellar remnant after each tidal stripping, adhering to the approach of ref.\cite{chen_fate_2024}.
+This model naturally accounts for the early extended, slow ascent and the subsequent rapid decline following the peak in the light curve, as illustrated in Fig.~\ref{fig:rTDE_WD_modelling}.
+Within this scenario, we assume that a WD with an initial mass of $1.2\ M_{\odot}$ undergoes repeated tidal stripping by an IMBH of mass $10^4\ M_{\odot}$, starting in an eccentric orbit with impact factor $\beta \equiv R_{\rm t}/R_{\rm p} = 0.55$ and eccentricity $e_0=0.99$, corresponding to an initial orbital period of $P_0 \simeq 0.15$ days.
+Here $R_{\rm t} = R_*(M_{\rm h}/M_*)^{1/3}$ and $R_{\rm p}$ are the tidal radius and pericenter radius, respectively.
+We incorporate the change of orbital energy of the stellar remnant after each tidal stripping, adhering to the approach of Ref.\cite{chen_fate_2024}.
 Notably, the pericenter radius is unchanged, with only minor change in orbital energy.
 During each tidal stripping, we assume the mass-radius relation of the disrupted WD follows Eq.~(\ref{eq:R_WD}).
-The entire sequence comprises 6 partial TDEs followed by a final complete disruption.
-The model luminosity is given by $L=\eta \dot{M}_{\rm fb} c^2$ with efficiency of $\eta \simeq 0.04z^2$.
+The entire sequence comprises 4 partial TDEs followed by a final complete disruption.
+The model luminosity is given by $L=\eta \dot{M}_{\rm fb} c^2$ with efficiency of $\eta \simeq 0.04$.

-When comparing these two models, the repeating IMBH-WD TDE model provides a superior fit to the overall X-ray light curve compared to the single TDE model, even without the need to invoke Lorentz boosting to explain the peak of the X-ray emission.
-Moreover, since the final complete disruption involves a higher accreted mass and accretion rate, this model naturally accounts for the late-time GRB, which emanates from a relatively collimated jet.
+When comparing these two models, the repeating IMBH-WD TDE model provides a natural interpretation for the delayed enhancement of the jet, since the final complete disruption involves a higher accreted mass and accretion rate.
 However, repeating TDEs are less probable than single TDEs, particularly as they require the initial orbit to only marginally graze the threshold for tidal stripping in order to generate multiple partial TDEs—a scenario with exceedingly low likelihood.
 Additionally, the absence of pronounced periodic variability in the light curve renders it inconsistent with the repeating TDE model.